 So here you are, searching the internet and looking to get some idea of what the roof will cost you.

 Well, let me assure you that you have not landed on Venus or Mars, we all know this internet thing can get weird sometimes!

-We have been designing and performing commercial roof replacements for our clients here at RoofCrafters Roofing for nearly 3 decades, so I can assure you that we know how exactly much they cost and I am happy to share my 29 years of experience with you in hopes that you will make the best and a well-informed decision about your upcoming commercial roof replacement project.
+We have been designing and performing commercial roof replacements for our clients here at RoofCrafters for 3 decades.
+So, we can assure you that we know how exactly much they cost and we're happy to share our 30 years of experience with you.

-And I can promise you that by the end of this article you will be well informed on all things related to commercial roof replacement.
+And we can promise you that by the end of this article, you'll be better informed on all things related to commercial roof replacement.
 We want to help educate you so you can make the best decision on how you should proceed with your next commercial roof installation.

 Low slope commercial construction is where your commercial engineer or architect has designed the commercial building so that the roof already has a positive slope built into the construction of the roof framing structure.
 This slope creates positive drainage and allows the water to properly drain from your roof.

 The downside to low slope construction is that this is not always a good fit for all the different types of commercial roofing materials that are available.

 For example, a low slope roof that has metal installed has rooftop equipment such as HVAC units or skylights is typically not the best option.

 Choosing an inferior roofing material can result in early roof leaks and create maintenance issues that another low-slope roof system would not have on this type of commercial low-slope roof construction.